 Installation

 If you have a web app with multiple pages where each one triggers a new page refresh then you will most likely need the basic JavaScript method.
-This means you will not need to create separate actions which trigger when the Messenger will appear or update.
-The page refresh itself is enough to trigger the action.
-To set up the basic JavaScript, you will only need to follow one step.
+This means you will not need to create separate actions which trigger when the Messenger will appear or update: The page refresh itself will trigger the action.

 window.intercomSettings = {